An Examination of the Alleged Privacy Threats of Confidence-Ranked Reconstruction of Census Microdata: Introduction

-Despite the issues of the 2020 Census protection, Dick et al.'s paper renewed the interest in using DP in census releases.
-Specifically, in a subsequent article entitled ``Database Reconstruction Does Compromise Confidentiality'' \cite{keller2023}, Keller and Abowd --respectively the current Chief Scientist at the USCB and her immediate predecessor-- fully endorsed Dick et al.'s conclusions, both regarding the privacy threats derived from their reconstruction attack, and their advice to use of DP to protect the released statistics.
+Despite the issues of the 2020 Census protection, CRR renewed the interest in using DP in census releases.
+Specifically, in a subsequent article entitled ``Database Reconstruction Does Compromise Confidentiality'', \cite{keller2023} ---by the current Chief Scientist at the USCB and her immediate predecessor--- fully endorsed Dick \emph{et al.}'s conclusions, both regarding the privacy threats of CRR, and the advice to use DP to protect the released statistics.

-Due to the (observed) adverse consequences of using DP in Census releases (or in any data release \cite{Domingo2021}), the flaws of previous reconstruction attacks, and the influence that the USCB's decisions may have on other statistical agencies or on social science in general, the claims by Dick et al. deserve detailed scrutiny.
+Due to the (observed) adverse consequences of using DP in Census releases (or in any data release, since that was not the scenario DP was designed for \cite{Domingo2021,Blanco2023}), the flaws of previous reconstruction attacks, and the influence that the USCB's decisions may have on other statistical agencies or social science in general, the claims by Dick \emph{et al.} deserve detailed scrutiny.